 Choose a higher deductible

-A car deductible is how much you’ll pay out of pocket before your insurer covers the rest of an accident or repair cost.
+A car insurance deductible is how much you’ll pay out of pocket before your insurer covers the rest of an accident or repair cost.
 A low deductible, such as $100 or $250, is easier on your budget if you’re in an accident, but you’ll pay far more each month for the convenience.

 Work on your credit score

-If you have a history of making late payments or are starting out and don’t have a credit history yet, consider improving your credit before shopping for car insurance.
+If you have a history of making late payments or are just starting out and don’t have a credit history yet, consider improving your credit before shopping for car insurance.

 • Ordering a free credit report and making sure the information listed is correct.
 Dispute any wrong or inaccurate information on your report to have it removed.